Home » Frequently Asked Questions About ABA » LBA vs BCBA: What’s the Difference?

 BCBA Meaning vs. LBA Meaning: Regulating Behavior Analysts

-Child psychologists and behavior analysts lobbied for regulations on the treatment of children with behavior issues.
-Some would have wanted the federal government to resolve this.
+Child psychologists and behavior analysts lobbied for regulations on the treatment of children with behavioral issues.
+There were many who felt that it was the job of the federal government to resolve this.
 This would provide a unified set of regulations for the entire nation.
-Someone who is licensed in one state could practice in another state, for example.
-It would also ensure that the same standards would be set in every state.
+For example, someone who is licensed in one state could easily practice in another state.
+Federal regulation would also ensure that the same standards would be set in every state.
 There was a problem with this, though.

 The 10th amendment, which was ratified December 15, 1791, reads as follows: